abstractfactory/rfc/spec14.md

 ### Recorded history

-Whenever an existing attribute is overwritten, a copy of it MUST be backed up.
-This backup MUST be retrievable at a later time and MUST feature support for persistent, per-user undo/redo.
+Whenever an existing attribute is overwritten, a copy of it MAY be backed up.
+This backup MAY be retrievable at a later time and MAY feature support for persistent, per-user undo/redo.

+#### Tracking on/off

+The decision whether or not to record history MUST be offered as an option to the user; e.g. via the presence of a `track_history` null in the meta-metadata (more about meta-metadata in [RFC15][]) of a given node.
+Or `do_not_track_history` depending on whether or not history should be tracked per-default or remain optional.

 Recorded information